Authors: SCIRE Community Team | Reviewer: Bonnie Nybo | Published: 18 January 2018 | Updated: 16 October 2024

 Inserting liquid medications into the bladder

 Some medications may be dissolved in a liquid solution and introduced into the bladder through a catheter after emptying.
 The solution is then left in the bladder until the next urination.
 This is called an intravesical instillation.
-Intravesical instillations may be used because their effects are more specific to the bladder, instead of throughout the whole body like oral medications are.
+Intravesical instillations may be used because their effects are more specific to the bladder, instead of throughout the whole body as with oral medications.

 Anticholinergic medications